Alluxio/alluxio/docs/en/Getting-Started.md

 $ ./bin/alluxio validateEnv local
 ```

 This will report potential problems that might prevent you from starting Alluxio services locally.
+If you're running it for the first time, you might see an error about underFSStorage.
+You can ignore that for now.
 If
 you configured Alluxio to run in a cluster and you want to validate environment on all nodes, you
 can run the following command instead: